G-Node/python-odml/doc/tutorial.rst

     - Can be used to specify the uncertainty of the given metadata value.

 reference
-    - Returns a reference that can be used to state the origin or source file of the metadata of this Property.
+    - Returns a reference that can be used to state an external definition of the metadata value.

 dependency
     - optional